hashhumanity/hash-humanity-whitepaper/WHITEPAPER.md

 Traditional identity-based solutions attempt to address this by requiring government identification, biometric scanning, or centralized identity providers.
 While these methods can increase confidence in uniqueness, they introduce significant risks.
 They require users to surrender sensitive personal information, create centralized databases that become high-value attack targets, and enable surveillance, tracking, and long-term profiling.

 The core issue is that digital platforms do not need identity.
 They need authenticity.
-They need to know that each participant represents a real, unique human being — nothing more.

 ---